Matt Daniel, Chief Operating Officer

 Paul has been working with both public and private sector service providers delivering assistive technology solutions for 14 years.
 He is passionate about providing services that improve the lives and support the needs of individuals, but also deliver the cost effective pathway changes that providers so urgently need in order to continue to deliver quality care services at scale.

-Heather Cook, Director of Innovation
+Heather Cook, Chief Innovation Officer